-Do I Have a Mental Health Issue?
+Do You Have a Mental Health Problem?

 Most people have a pretty good sense of how they feel and if there is something wrong, but there are also five reasonably good indicators that you are experiencing some sort of mental issue.